This is EM Cases Episode 119 – Trauma, The First and Last 15 Minutes, Part 2 with Dr. Kylie Bosman, Dr. Chris Hicks and Dr. Andrew Petrosoniak.

 There is an association between hypotension and worse outcomes in patients with severe head injury.
 It is reasonable to avoid hypotension in severely head injured patients, however there is no convincing evidence that this improves outcomes.
 Hypoxemia and hypercarbia should also generally be avoided in the patient with severe head injury.

-Vasopressors are only indicated in presumed spinal shock in the setting of trauma.
+Vasopressors are only indicated in presumed neurogenic shock in the setting of trauma.
 Norepinephrine is the vasopressor of choice based on current guidelines.

 When two or more of these causes of shock are identified, our experts recommend targeting the one that is the more immediate threat to life.